Pinterest Will UnBan It’s Previously Banned Affiliate Links

 In an about-face that is sure to please Pin-honks worldwide, Pinterest reversed their decision to permanently ban affiliate links on their website platform.

 This abrupt change of policy comes about a year after the initial banning affiliate links and upsetting their most loyal contributors.
-Many of the power Pinners lost most if not all of their online income – which in itself is an important lesson in internet marketing.
+Many of the power Pinners lost most if not all of their online income – which in itself is an important lesson in digital marketing

 At the time of the ban Pinterest stated that affiliate links and redirects had led to widespread spammy behavior because of “irrelevant Pins in feeds and broken links” that went nowhere.
 Further, they believed (and rightfully so) that many Pinners could really care a less about the quality of crappy products they linked to as long as they made a few bucks.